mvllow/tailwindcss-safe-area/readme.md

 ## Troubleshooting

-The `h-screen-safe` and `min-h-screen-safe` may not work as expected on Google Chrome.
+The `h-screen-safe` and `min-h-screen-safe` utilities may not work as expected on Google Chrome.
 Add `height: -webkit-fill-available` on parent nodes:

 ```css
 @tailwind base;